helxplatform/appstore/docs/registry-module-spec.md

 # Registry Module Specification

-Design document for `appstore/registry/` — the app-registry processing module that replaces `TychoContext._grok()` and related methods, producing `HelxApp` specs consumable by the helxapp-controller.
+Design document for `helx.registry` (`helx/src/helx/registry/`) — the app-registry
+processing module, producing `HelxApp` specs consumable by the helxapp-controller.

+> **Status: implemented.** This document describes the design as built.
+> The module was originally located at `appstore/registry/` and has been
+> moved to the `helx` library.

 ---